History of a

-All this became possible through the efforts of Roopmeck, as, at that time there was no clear cut policy on private players in the telecom sector, which was made after Roopmeck came into existence.
+All this became possible through the efforts of Roopmeck, as, at that time there was no clear policy for private players in telecom sector.
+This was later introduced after Roopmeck forayed into the sector.

 Further, Roopmeck became a game changer in the telecom sector when its sister concerns Enkay Telecommunication Systems Pvt.
 Ltd. and Neutron Electronic Systems Pvt.
 Ltd. tied up with the Maharashtra government owned Meltron – leading supplier of key telephone systems.
 The reach of both Enkay and Meltron was such that they captured 70 % market share in smaller key telephone systems.